Happiness Is Not a Feeling — It Is Doing

-Happy people view things differently to unhappy people.
-They are more positive, more solution focussed.
+Happy people view things differently than unhappy people: They are more positive and more solution-focused.
 They look at things in terms of gain rather than loss.
 More importantly, though, they have a distinctly different set of habits.
-The small things that happy people do, day to day, are subtly different to what unhappy people do.
+The small things that happy people do, day to day, are subtly different from what unhappy people do.

 Happiness is the consequence of what we do and how we behave.
-So when a person who is unhappy shifts their focus and does something different they help themselves to become happier.
-Trying to think yourself happier is difficult, happiness comes when you change what you do.
+So when a person who is unhappy shifts their focus and does something different, they help themselves become happier.
+Trying to think yourself happier is difficult.
+Happiness comes when you change what you do.

 - Giving – do things for others